 On December 11, 1936, Antoinette’s mother, Mary, filed a formal complaint against Sullivan, including the allegation he had raped Antoinette that day.

 Sullivan was arrested on those charges on December 17.
 At his initial appearance that evening, Mary Vukelja and Laura Bacon, head of the Duquesne Community Center, who had investigated the alleged rape, testified against him.
 He was ordered held without bail.

-Prior to being jailed, Sullivan requested the opportunity to discuss the matter with his son, Martin, Jr., in his home.
-Though accompanied to young Martin’s home by his friend and fellow Duquesne police officer, Thomas L. Gallagher, Sullivan entered his son’s home alone, exited by the back door, went to the home of Joseph and Helen Benda, parents of Helen Benda, and killed them.
+The job of jailing Sullivan was given to Constable Thomas L. Gallagher, a lifelong Duquesne resident and colleague and “good friend” of Sullivan.
+As the two men walked to the Duquesne jail, Sullivan requested the opportunity to stop at his son’s home to discuss his arrest.
+Agreeing, Gallagher waited outside on the sidewalk talking with neighbors and shuffling his feet to keep warm for forty minutes during which Sullivan entered his son’s home alone, exited by the back door, went to his home to get his gun and then to the home of Joseph and Helen Benda, parents of Helen Benda, and killed them.
 He then walked to the home of Mary Vukelja and killed her and her son, Milan, when he ran to her aid.

 Having killed four people, Sullivan then rejoined the police officer waiting for him, went with him to a saloon for a drink, and requested and was granted permission to talk with Laura Bacon.
-He was escorted to her home by Officer Gallagher, entered alone, and shot and killed her.
+He was escorted to her home by Officer Gallagher.
+Still armed, Sullivan briefly questioned Bacon and then shot and killed her while Gallagher looked on.